 The ERC Class of 2000 was comprised of two new ERCs with the following systems goals.

-Center for Wireless Integrated MicroSystems (WIMS), University of Michigan with Michigan State University and Michigan Technological University – Develop miniature low-cost integrated microsystems (a cochlear implant and an environmental pollution sensor) capable of measuring (or controlling) a variety of physical parameters, interpreting the data, and communicating with a host system over a bi-directional wireless link, addressing the intersection of microelectronics, wireless communications, and microelectromechanical sysstems (MEMS).
+Center for Wireless Integrated MicroSystems (WIMS), University of Michigan with Michigan State University and Michigan Technological University – Develop miniature low-cost integrated microsystems (a cochlear implant and an environmental pollution sensor) capable of measuring (or controlling) a variety of physical parameters, interpreting the data, and communicating with a host system over a bi-directional wireless link, addressing the intersection of microelectronics, wireless communications, and microelectromechanical systems (MEMS).

-Center for Subsurface Sensing and Imaging Systems (CENSSIS), Northeastern University with Boston University, Rensselaer Polytechnic Institute, University of Puerto Rico at Mayaguez, Brigham and Women’s Hospital, Lawrence Livermore National Laboratory, Massachusetts General Hospital, and Woods Hole Oceanographic Institution – Develop sensing and imaging technology involving detecting and locating and identifying objects that are obscured beneath covering media - mapping plumes underground, detecting a tumor under the skin, and identifying developmental defects in the interior of an embryo by distinguishing the effect of a dispersive, diffusive, and absorptive medium from the desired details of the subsurface structure and functionality.
+Center for Subsurface Sensing and Imaging Systems (CenSSIS), Northeastern University with Boston University, Rensselaer Polytechnic Institute, University of Puerto Rico at Mayaguez, Brigham and Women’s Hospital, Lawrence Livermore National Laboratory, Massachusetts General Hospital, and Woods Hole Oceanographic Institution – Develop sensing and imaging technology involving detecting, locating, and identifying objects that are obscured beneath covering media—mapping plumes underground, detecting a tumor under the skin, and identifying developmental defects in the interior of an embryo by distinguishing the effect of a dispersive, diffusive, and absorptive medium from the desired details of the subsurface structure and functionality.

 The four ERCs in the Class of 2003 had the following systems visions.